 Once on the tour, we’ll give you an in-depth look into the communities and give you a no-holds-barred POV on the positives and negatives of each property.
-We’ll walk down the streets of the neighborhoods.
-And, with Jesse’s 37 years of PDX knowledge, we’ll give you the finer details of the areas and types of homes.
+We’ll give you the finer details of the areas and types of homes.
 We’re able to tell you how these areas have turned around, what the communities are truly like, and which are up and coming.

 After the tour, if you need recommendations on where to find great breweries, restaurants, stores, or food carts, we have plenty of well-researched options for you.

 Schedule your customized ‘Moving to Portland’ tour with us TODAY by sending us an email

 We’ve all dealt with national financial institutions and are all used to being a number in the system.
 But when you’re looking to pony-up some cold, hard cash Portland-style, going local offers a much more personalized experience and is almost always faster.

 The extraordinary level of customer service you get from a local lender may not seem necessary when you initially apply.
 However, in the name of much less stress, it’s critical to find a local lender when purchasing a home.
 This is particularly true in a fast-moving real estate landscape like Portland’s.